princeppy/ChartsInSharePoint2013/README.md

 Additionally, this code contains some refactoring through the use of a generic function to retrieve data from lists via REST calls.

-### JavaScript charting toolThere are several good JavaScript charting libraries available on the internet.
+### JavaScript charting tool
+There are several good JavaScript charting libraries available on the internet.
 We decided to use a library called Highcharts because of the look and good documentation.
 The website is [http://www.highcharts.com/](http://www.highcharts.com/).
 This sample uses the highcharts.js and exporting.js libraries.

-### Loading the charts on the pageAlthough there are several ways to add the JavaScript and HTML needed for the charts, we took the simplistic approach of adding to a page via the Script Editor web part (under the Media and Content category).
+### Loading the charts on the page
+Although there are several ways to add the JavaScript and HTML needed for the charts, we took the simplistic approach of adding to a page via the Script Editor web part (under the Media and Content category).
 All of the common JavaScript files are added via one web part, and the HTML and JavaScript to create each chart is contained within its own web part.
 All of the JavaScript files are uploaded to the SiteAssets library.

-### Building a pie chart in SharePoint 2013 using JavaScript and RESTNow we'll discuss the creation of the pie chart within our dashboard solution.
+### Building a pie chart in SharePoint 2013 using JavaScript and REST

+Now we'll discuss the creation of the pie chart within our dashboard solution.

+### Retrieving data
-### Retrieving dataAs mentioned above, we're using jQuery promises --- specifically the when, done, fail pattern --- to retrieve our data via REST.
+As mentioned above, we're using jQuery promises --- specifically the when, done, fail pattern --- to retrieve our data via REST.
 We're querying data from the Independent Engagements list, the Rebel Engagements list and the Empire Engagements list.
 The data is returned respectively into the engagements1, engagements2 and engagements3 variables.To build the pie chart, we need our data as an array of names and counts, such as the following:\[\["Rebel", 3\], \["Empire", 4\], \["Independent", 1\]\]We'll store these values in the countArray variable.Retrieving the data from the Rebel Engagements and Empire Engagements lists is easy.
 We simply need to count the number of results retrieved.
 The following lines of code take the counts and put them into the countArray.

 ```
   //Add count of Rebel Engagements list